Jailed Ethiopian journalist loses appeal over rebel ties

 Government officials deny targeting journalists because of their reporting or political affiliations.

-Woubishet and Reyot were found to have links to Ginbot 7, one of five groups the government has banned as “terrorist” organizations.
+Woubishet and Reyot were found to have links to Ginbot 7, one of five groups the government has banned as “terrorist” organisations.

 Terrorism charges have not been limited to journalists - dozens of opposition politicians and supporters have been detained since last year, according to rights watchdogs.